2. Security option deduction (Line 297)

 Your deduction is equal to the total of the amounts shown in boxes L-9 and L-10 of your RL-1 slip.

 If you cashed out your security option rights without acquiring securities, you are entitled to the security option deduction, provided an amount is shown in box L-8 of your RL-1 slip, or in box 86 of your T4 slip (if you did not receive an RL-1 slip).
 If you are entitled to the deduction, enter on line 297 the amount shown in box L-9 of your RL-1 slip.
 If you did not receive an RL-1 slip, enclose a copy of your T4 slip with your return and contact us.

-If you are including a taxable benefit in your income on line 101 because you sold shares or mutual fund units and had previously elected to defer taxation of the benefit until the year of sale of the securities, you can enter, on line 297, an amount equal to 25% of the benefit included on line 101.
+If you are including a taxable benefit in your income on line 101 because you disposed of shares or mutual fund units and had previously elected to defer taxation of the benefit until the year you disposed of the securities, you can enter, on line 297, an amount equal to 25% of the benefit included on line 101.

 Special rules apply if, on line 101, you include a taxable benefit related to a stock option, and all three of the statements below apply to your situation.

 - You carried out the duties of a foreign specialist: